How these 10 companies are using AI for customer service

 As crowdfunding and fundraising platform, GoFundMe, grew, so did the support team.
 There were more time zones, more specializations, more channels, and more offices.
 But the team knew that a bigger operation couldn’t translate to longer response times — issues with campaigns needed to be handled quickly.

-The company needed team members available for customer needs but also wanted to prioritize team development.
-Recognizing that was too complex to manage with jumbled spreadsheets and basic scheduling software, GoFundMe turned to Assembled to balance prompt service with professional development.
+The company needed team members available for customer needs, but also wanted to prioritize team development.
+Recognizing that it was too complex to manage with jumbled spreadsheets and basic scheduling software, GoFundMe turned to Assembled to balance prompt service with professional development.

 4. Thrasio

 Thrasio is an e-commerce giant, with about 190 unique brands and more than 70,000 customer interactions per month.
-And, while things were going well with an 87% customer satisfaction (CSAT) score, the team knew they were capable of more — provided they had the right technology partner.
+While things were going well with an 87% customer satisfaction (CSAT) score, the team knew they were capable of more — provided they had the right technology partner.

-Thrasio adopted Assembled and immediately pushed over 420,000 customer tickets to Assembled Assist’s machine learning and deep learning engine to process six months' worth of interactions.
-The team also set up Assembled Assist to handle the intricacies of all of the different companies’ brands, with unique rules, processes, voices, and product details.
+Thrasio adopted Assembled and immediately pushed over 420,000 customer tickets to Assembled AI's machine learning engine to process six months' worth of interactions.
+The team configured Assembled AI to handle the intricacies of all 190 brands, each with unique rules, processes, voices, and product details.

 5. Poshmark